The opt-out system

 Families are always consulted before donation goes ahead, even within an opt-out system.

-Organs or tissue are removed with care and do not delay burial or cremation arrangements or affect your ability to see a body.
+Organs or tissue are removed with care and do not delay burial or cremation arrangements or affect your ability to see a loved one's body.

 Donating children’s organs and tissue

-The opt-out system does not apply to children under the age of 18.
+The opt-out system does not apply to children under the age of 18 (or under 16 in Scotland).
 If a decision about organ or tissue donation is required for someone under 18, the family will be asked to make that decision.

 Finding out if donation is possible